 The CRUSH campaign’s numerous outreach strategies include hosting smoke-free LGBT activities, sponsoring community events, and advertising in local LGBT media.

 To learn more, visit www.socrush.com or call (702) 759-1265.

 Created in 2000, the Southern Nevada Health District’s XPOZ (pronounced “expose”) tobacco prevention coalition has grown from 30 members (ages 13-17) to over 30,000 in 2016.
 XPOZ conducts numerous youth tobacco prevention outreach activities and is committed to further reducing tobacco use among Clark County youth who identify with the alternative music scene.

 Prior to the development of XPOZ, Clark County youth smoking rates were consistently high at nearly 35%.
-Since the coalition was formed, youth smoking rates in Clark County have decreased* from 30% in 1999 to 6% in 2016.
+Since the coalition was formed, youth smoking rates in Clark County have decreased* from 30% in 1999 to just over 3% in 2019.

 To learn more, visit www.xpozlv.com or call (702) 759-1265.